RIR Communication on the IANA Stewardship Transition

-The Regional Internet Registries (RIRs) are an interested and affected party of the IANA contract because IANA holds ultimate responsibility for allocated and unallocated IPv4, IPv6 and Autonomous System Number address spaces.
+The Regional Internet Registries (RIRs) are an interested and affected party of the IANA contract because IANA holds ultimate responsibility for allocated and unallocated IPv4, IPv6 and Autonomous System Number address space.

 In addition to the ASO MoU, in 2007, ICANN and the NRO exchanged letters to clarify roles and affirm responsibilities.
 These commitments and responsibilities were reconfirmed in a new exchange of letters in 2009 (NRO to ICANN – March 2009; ICANN to NRO – April 2009).

-The NRO has made a number of statements advocating for an end to the historical role of the U.S. government with regards to ICANN and supporting full privatization of the IANA functions.
+The NRO has made a number of statements advocating for an end to the historical role of the US government with regard to ICANN and supporting full privatization of the IANA functions.

 In 2006, the NRO submitted comments to the NTIA as part of a public consultation for the transition of the management of the DNS to the private sector.
 The NRO stated, “ICANN’s execution of the IANA function has been critical in supporting the RIRs’ mission of distributing Internet Protocol (IP) addresses”.
 It also said that, “no single government should have a special role in the management of Internet Number Resources.”